Account for (v.): to take the responsibility for something.

 Domain: A distinct area of influence, activity and decision making within an organization.

 Driver: A person’s or a group’s motive for responding to a specific situation.

-Effectiveness: Devote time only to what brings you closer towards achieving your objectives.
+Effectiveness (principle): Devote time only to what brings you closer toward achieving your objectives.

-Empiricism: Test all assumptions through experiments, continuous revision and falsification.
+Empiricism (principle): Test all assumptions through experimentation and continuous revision.

 Governance Backlog: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.

 Helping Team: A team of equivalent people with the mandate to execute on a specific set of requirements.